Kristen Stewart news

 Now, before Lautner goes imprinting his mark on Sandler – and I’d rather see that than the other way around – he’ll be paired for the last (?) time with fellow Twilight co-stars Kristen Stewart and Robert Pattinson in Bill Condon’s The Twilight Saga: Breaking Dawn – Part 2 next November 16.

-Kristen Stewart beautiful On the Road movie Marylou photo.
-Kristen Stewart looks quite beautiful as Marylou in this On the Road picture posted earlier today on the movie’s website.
-Best known for playing Bella Swan in Twilight, New Moon, Eclipse, and Breaking Dawn - Part 1, Stewart has recently been featured in several independent productions.
+Kristen Stewart looks great as Marylou in this On the Road picture posted earlier today on the movie’s website.
+Best known for playing Bella Swan in Twilight, New Moon, Eclipse, and Breaking Dawn – Part 1, Stewart has recently been featured in several independent productions.

 Kristen Stewart pre-‘On the Road’ indie movies